Anti-Bribery & Corruption — Module 4 of 4 — The Finale

 You

-My recommendation: proceed with enhanced monitoring.
-Escrow payments, anti-bribery declaration, compliance sign-off on each tranche.
+Recommendation: proceed with enhanced monitoring.
+Escrow, declaration, compliance sign-off per tranche.

 Helen Carr